vbrandl/HSP-Churn-Report/report.md

 * Mozi: IoT, DDoS, data exfiltration [^mozi]
 * Sality: Windows, file infector, spam, proxy, data exfiltration, DDoS [^sality]

-A requirement of the task was to integrate the implemented solution into BMS, allowing to build a network graph on which analysis can be performed.
+A requirement of the task was to integrate the implemented solution into BMS, allowing to mesh properly with the already existing database.
+Futhermore additional grafana dashboards were required to display the newly aggregated metrics.

 ## Implementation